ethereum/web3.py/docs/web3.net.rst

 Properties
 ----------

-The following properties are available on the ``web3.eth`` namespace.
+The following properties are available on the ``web3.net`` namespace.

 .. py:method:: Net.chainId(self)

     * Delegates to ``net_version`` RPC Method

-    Returns the current network chainId/version.
+    Returns the current network chainId/version and is an alias of ``web3.net.version``.

     .. code-block:: python